for Gift Shop Managers

 Noelle Boardman from St Luke’s Hospital in Cedar Rapid photographs merchandise with her cell phone or pulls them from the vendor.
 She learned how to take professional photos and create a DIY photo box by watching YouTube videos.
 Her tips were to place lighting directly behind the camera to avoid shadows and, also, make sure all images are the same size for uniformity.
 We’ll show you how to take product photos using a smartphone below.

-To edit your photos, managers Shellee Laubersheimer and Mamta Kaur at Stanford University Hospital Gift Shop highly recommended Canva.
+To edit your photos, managers Shellee Laubersheimer and Mamta Kaur at Stanford Health Care Gift Shop highly recommended Canva.
 They find Canva to be essential.
 It is easy and intuitive, has lots of plug-n-play uses, and great for removing photo backgrounds.
 Canva makes it easy to edit photos, add your logo or other graphics to images, design flyers, create social media posts, and develop a brand profile.
 We recommend adding it to your box of tools, as well.
 Their tips were to use colored backdrops for white or light items, invest in a $50 photo box, and to recognize that quality photos will set your store’s credibility.

 Here are some great merchandise photos, even for difficult to photograph items like scarves and books.